cmarvann/Professional-README-Generator/README.md

 ## Contributing

-This prject was done based on the Rutgers Bootcamp instructor guidance and the TA's assistance Thanks Amber Amber Robeck for your guidance
+This project was done based on the Rutgers Bootcamp instructor guidance and the TA's assistance Thanks Amber Amber Robeck for your guidance

-This prject was done based on the Rutgers Bootcamp instructor guidance and the TA's assistance

 ## Tests